-What are the strengths of your area?: The primary strengths of the Ornamental Horticulture Program continue to be:
+What are the strengths of your area?: Some of the strengths of the Ornamental Horticulture Program are:

-- 1. The application of curriculum that is based on industry standards and meets the various needs of the local student population such as students wanting to complete a certificate to gain employment in the local industry, students wanting to complete an AS degree and transfer to a four year institution, and the needs of community members wanting to take courses for personal development and growth. - 2.
-The utilization of horticulture facilities that are practical and well mainyained to provide nand-on training to all students in the program.
-All courses in the program incorporate laboratory activities that provide opportunities for students to apply the theory and concepts learned in lectures and demonstrations to practical projects that engage students in learning through "project-based" instruction. - 3.
+- 1. Curriculum implemented in the program has academic rigor with emphasis on practical industry standards.
+It meets the needs of the college student population including students wanting to complete a certificate to gain employment in the local industry, students wanting to complete an AS degree and transfer to a four year institution, and community members wanting to take courses for personal growth and development. - 2.
+The program facilities are maintained to provide "hands-on training" to all students in the program.
+All courses in the program incorporate laboratory activities for students to apply the theory and concepts learned in lectures and class demonstrations to practical projects that engage students in learning through "project-based" instruction. - 3.
 All courses in the program are part of a scheduling sequence that allows students to complete a certificate, or an AS Degree in four semesters or less.
 Some courses in the program meet general education requirements, and many courses meet the California Pest Control Adviser's (PCA) examination requirements.
-The course sequence has been shared with the Counseling Division and staff members doing recruitment activities at the Tulare College Center. - 4.
-The program provides opportunities for all students to participate in leadership development activities throughout the academic year.
-Students have the opportunity to participate as judges, organizers, tabulators, timekeepers and group leaders during FFA sectional and regional activities hosted at the Tulare College Center, or at the local high schools sponsoring FFA leadership events.
+The scheduling course sequence is shared with the Counseling Division and staff members doing recruitment activities across the college district. - 4.
+The program provides opportunities for students to participate in leadership development activities.
+Students have the opportunity to participate as judges, organizers, tabulators, timekeepers and group leaders for FFA sectional and regional activities hosted at the Tulare College Center, or at local high schools sponsoring FFA leadership events.
 Students have the opportunity to participate in activities and competitions sponsored by the Collegiate Agriculture Leaders organization.
 As members of the Ornamental Horticulture Club, students have the opportunity to serve the community by participating in community service activities. - 5.
-The program has a Lab Technician that provides the support to maintain and operate the Ornamental Horticulture Program facilities to provide clean and safe facilities for student learning at all times.
-The Technician also provides the support to maintaing and prepare tools and equipment necessary for practical training activities for all students in the program.
+A laboratory technician provides support to maintain and operate the program facilities.
+Facilities are maintained clean and safe for student learning throughout the year.
+The technician also provides support to maintain and prepare tools and equipment necessary for practical laboratory activities.

-What improvements are needed?: Improvements needed in the Ornamental Horticulture Program include: - 1.
-Increase student enrollment in the program.
-The overall enrollment in the program during the 2019-2020 academic year was at 17.75 students per class.
-Enrollment declined during the 2020-2021 academic year to 13.79 students per class.
-This represents a 22.31% in enrollment.
-Part of the decline in enrollment in the program during the last academic year is attributed to the transition of classes from (face to face) in classroom learning to online, or hybrid (online/face to face) instruction.
-The overall stydent sucess also declined due to the change in instruction.
+What improvements are needed?: The following areas of improvement have been identified in the program:

+- 1. Increase student enrollment in the program.
+Enrollment in the program declined each academic year from 2019-2020 to 2021-2022.
+The average class enrollment during the 2021-2022 academic year was 12.4.
+That represents a 10.0% decrease from the pervious academic year.
+The enrollment data for the Fall 2022 semester shows an increase of 20.0% from the Fall 2021 semester.
 These numbers reflect the enrollment from the "dual enrollment" classes at Exeter and Lindsay high schools.
-Classes in the program are now meeting face to face for lecture and lab instruction.
-The need to focus on student recruitment will continue to be important. - 2.
+Classes in the program are now meeting face to face for lecture and lab instruction. student recruitment will be a focus of the program during the current academic year. - 2.
 Acquisition of instructional tools and equipment to serve the areas of landscape management, nursery management, general horticulture, and floral technology.
-The need to update or acquire replacement tools and equipment to support the laboratory activities and meet the student learner outcomes in multiple courses continues.
+The need to maintain, update or replace tools and equipment to support the laboratory activities and meet the student learner outcomes in multiple courses continues.
 This program need requires prioritization to have a three-year replacement schedule for tools and equipment needed for instruction in all classes in the program.
 Having a replacement schedule will allow for proper budgeting and use of district resources.